dominicgerman/pomodoro/README.md

 ### Continued development

-- Over the next few days, I'll be adding functionality to change the font and color schemes of the app.
 - I would love to add a few unit tests and some integration tests eventually in case I ever want to come back and refactor the code.
 - I would love to turn this into a React Native app in the future.